skiano/predication/README.md

 predicate({foo: {bar: [false]}}) // false
 ```

-You can even specify relationships inside the object using `that`
+You can even specify relationships inside the object using `that`.
+Here is an example that matches objects whose `foo` and `bar` properties are the same.

 ```javascript
 const predicate = predication({